 By the end of 2017 I hope to have a plan ready so you can build them at home yourself; these are working great but the design is being improved; be patient and wait a bit if you want to make one.

-The biggest advantage is early morning and late afternoon power that north/ south panels won't provide.
+The biggest advantage is early morning and late afternoon power that north or south facing panels won't provide.

 Model III will be all three panels on one cart so they can be turned together; currently it's a bit of PT.

 The biggest advantage having an excess is that micromanaging your solar generator is far less of a problem.
 In full sunshine you know can turn on the electric oven or dishwasher without having to go and check out first how much power the sun is generating for you.